Rodeo Grand Marshals

 † Due to the COVID pandemic, the rodeo was canceled in 2020.

-Learn More About Judy and Susan
+Learn More About Louie

 2024 Clovis Rodeo Tickets on Sale Now